When Montreal-based anti-spam software developer Vircom released a controversial white paper, their website started getting hits.

 The Vircom team struggles over multiple iterations of each graphic, then tests the results on people who know nothing about the content.

 “We put it in front of them and ask what it means,” says Bourdeau.
 If they don’t get it, it’s back to the drawing board.

-White paper tip #10: Get the right skills
+White paper tip #10: Assemble the right skillsets

 Don’t expect your product manager or lead developer to be the best choice to write your white paper, just because they know a lot about your technology.